Vidiprinter: Sky Sports

 As part of its commencement of televising top flight football in England in August 1992, Sky Sports launched a results service called Scorelines which was broadcast as the final segment of Saturday afternoon sports programme, Sports Saturday, which launched at the same time, and Sky aired a vidiprinter as part of this new programme.
 The vidiprinter appeared at the start of Scorelines, which was at approximately 4:30 pm.
 This was more than ten minutes before the vidiprinter appeared on Grandstand and, unlike on Grandstand, Sky's vidiprinter included news of goals scored during the period when the full-time scores were coming in.
 In August 1998, Sports Saturday became Soccer Saturday.
 The live sports action was dropped and was replaced by a football-only afternoon-long rolling service of scores, comments, reports, results and interviews.
 From this point the vidiprinter was on-screen from 3 pm until 4:55 pm although the vidiprinter disappeared between 3:50 pm and 4 pm for the duration of the classified half time round-up.
 In the 2004–05 season the decision was taken to keep the vidiprinter on-screen during the half time round-up and also during the full-time classified check and whilst presenter Jeff Stelling went through the updated league tables.
 This meant that the vidiprinter was now on-screen continuously from 3 pm until the first commercial break after the end of the day’s games, at just after 5:10 pm.

-On 12 August 2014, Sky Sports launched Sky Sports News HQ and at this point decided to stop showing the raw feed as from this date and competitions where only half time/full time scores were provided stopped being shown.
+On 12 August 2014, Sky Sports launched Sky Sports News HQ and at this point decided to stop showing the raw feed and from this date and competitions where only half time/full time scores were provided stopped being shown.
 Consequently information about all Welsh, Irish and women's football, all non-national non-league football in both England and Scotland and all reserve and youth football stopped being seen by viewers.
 Also at this time, Sky Sports started using its own competition codes.
 Sky Sports was the last media organisation to stop providing viewers with the raw feed and did so after 22 years of showing a largely unedited version: the broadcaster had in recent years sometimes used its own competition codes, shortened the way team names were given and had never shown timings of sendings-off.
 Women's football information was re-introduced in 2021 and this was extended in early 2023 to include the Scottish Women's Premier League.